suruthik22/Automated-NHS-Emergency-Care-Analytics-Pipeline-/README.md

 ## OBJECTIVES

-1. Build an automated ETL pipeline for healthcare data analysis.
+1. Build an automated ETL pipeline for healthcare data analysis
 2. Design a star schema data model suitable for analytics.
 3. Perform trend analysis of A&E attendances.
 4. Track Month-over-Month (MoM) and Year-over-Year (YoY) performance.